Semi-Supervised Federated Peer Learning for Skin Lesion Classification: Experiments and Results

 \subsection{Building Communities Results}

-In this experiment, we aim to investigate the influence of similarity matrix, used in ranking the similar peers, on clustering the clients into communities.
-To gain more insights, we show the percentage of selecting peers during the training (\cf Fig.\ref{figdata}).
-For example, the percentage; $33.7\%$ between clients 7 and 5 reflects how often client 7 has chosen client 5 as a peer.
-Interestingly, the clients were clustered into two main communities matching the clients' distribution we designed in our experiment.
-Further, the horizontal summations (columns 0-4) for each client in community 1 are $81.6\%, 85.6\%, 89.5\%, 86.4\%$, and $88.1\%$ respectively.
-These numbers represent the frequency of selecting peers from the same community.
-On average $86.24\%$ of the time, first community members learn from each other, while it is $57.77\%$ for community 2.
+In this experiment, we investigate the importance of the similarity matrix used to rank similar clients and cluster them into communities.
+In Fig.\ref{figcommunities} we present the percentage of selecting peers during the training at different $T$ values.
+To gain more insights, let us consider when the community size (T=2).
+For instance, the percentage of $33.2\%$ between clients 6 and 5 reflects how often client 5 has chosen as a similar peer for client 6.
+The blue \& green rectangles show that the clients clustered into two main communities.
+Interestingly, the clustering matches the clients' distribution we designed in our experiment, \cf Fig.\ref{figdata}.
+For further analysis on community 1 (blue rectangle), we find the frequency of selecting peers from the same community for each client by calculating the horizontal summations (columns 0-4).
+The frequencies are $81.6\%, 85.6\%, 89.5\%, 86.4\%$, and $88.1\%$ for the clients 0-4, respectively.
+That suggest, for example, client 0 learns from its community with a percentage of $81.6\%$ of the training time.
+On average $86.24\%$ of the time, first community members learn from each other, while it is $57.77\%$ for community 2 (green rectangle).
+The same clustering also is shown for \verb!FedPerl! at different committee sizes; $T=\{1, 3, 4, 5\}$.
+Note that the frequency values are gradually decreasing when a larger committee size is used for communities 1 \& 2.
+The decrease in frequencies is expected because the likelihood of selecting peers from the outside of the community increases as we use a bigger committee size.
+Hence, the frequencies are distributed among the clients.
+In contrast, the frequencies for selecting peers for the individual clients (8 \& 9) are comparable to each other at different $T$ values.